navadeep99-maker/InsightFlow/README.md

 From vector stores to UI theming, everything is modular.
 Want to swap out FAISS for Qdrant or deploy to another UI framework?
 Minimal refactoring is needed.
 It's developer-friendly, extensible, and ready for upgrades.

-🗂️ Role-Based Vector Data Loading:

-At startup, all .md files in role-named folders (like HR/, Finance/) are processed.
-Each file is read, tagged with {"role": <folder_name>}, and stored in the vector DB for strict role-based retrieval.